SurajSinghM/AggieRoomie/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+- Texas A&M University for providing dorm information
+- Google Maps Platform for location services
+- Next.js team for the amazing framework